basho/basho_docs/source/riak/references/appendices/MapReduce-Implementation.md

 conversation?'
 EOF

-$ curl -X PUT -H "content-type: text/plain" \
+$ curl -XPUT -H "content-type: text/plain" \
     http://localhost:8098/riak/alice/p2 --data-binary @-<<\EOF
 So she was considering in her own mind (as well as she could, for the hot day made her feel very sleepy and stupid), whether the pleasure